 Verify the pre-requisites Review the pre-requisites before you begin to deploy the Symantec High Availability Solution in VMware SRM environment.
-See "Prerequisites" on page 355.
-Configure SSO between the Symantec High Availability Console at the recovery site and the protection group virtual machines (at the protected site) The SSO configuration enables communication between the protected site virtual machines, and the recovery site Symantec High Availability This configuration maintains continuity between the virtual machine and Console communication even after failover.
-See "Configuring SSO between the protected and the recovery site" on page 357.
+See "Prerequisites" on page 354.
+Configure SSO between the Symantec High Availability Console at the recovery site and the protection group virtual machines (at the protected site) between the protected site virtual machines, and the recovery site Symantec High Availability This configuration maintains continuity between the virtual machine and Console communication even after failover.
+See "Configuring SSO between the protected and the recovery site" on page 356.
 Copy the provided script files Copy the following script files to invoke or execute various functions: preonline.plsetSiteID The script files are available in the Resource\SRM folder, in the product software disc.
-See "Copying the script files" on page 362.
+See "Copying the script files" on page 361.
 Update the SRM recovery plan Modify the SRM recovery plan to define the action for application monitoring continuity.
-See "Updating the SRM recovery plan" on page 359.
+See "Updating the SRM recovery plan" on page 358.

 Encrypt the recovery site vCenter This is an optional task.
 Server password Execute the EncryptvCenterPassword.ps1 script to encrypt the recovery site vCenter Server password.
 You must perform this task only if you plan to set up the communication with the recovery site vCenter Server, using the encrypted password .
 Alternatively, you can configure the "VMware vCenter Site Recovery Manager Server" service or then provide the vCenter Server password in the command that needs to be added to the SRM Recovery Plan.
-See "Encrypting the recovery site vCenter Server password" on page 356.
+See "Encrypting the recovery site vCenter Server password" on page 355.
 Encrypt the recovery site ESX password Use the vcsencrypt utility to encrypt the recovery site ESX password.
-You need to specify this encrypted password in the VCS_Site_Info.xml See "Encrypting the ESX password" on page 361.
+You need to specify this encrypted password in the VCS_Site_Info.xml See "Encrypting the ESX password" on page 360.
 Modify the attributes for the application components Update the attribute values in the VCS_Site_Info.xml.
 This file lists the attributes and their corresponding values for the application components.
-The attributes and their values must be specified for both, the protected and the recovery site. components.
-The attributes and their values must be specified for both, the protected and the recovery Configure the "VMware vCenter Site components.
+The attributes and their values must be specified for both, the protected and the recovery site. their corresponding values for the application components.
+The attributes and their values must be specified for both, the protected and the recovery Configure the "VMware vCenter Site their corresponding values for the application components.
 The attributes and their values must be specified for both, the protected and the recovery site.
-See "Modifying the attributes for the application and Configure the "VMware vCenter Site Recovery Manager Server" service components.
+See "Modifying the attributes for the application and Configure the "VMware vCenter Site Recovery Manager Server" service their corresponding values for the application components.
 The attributes and their values must be specified for both, the protected and the recovery site.
-See "Modifying the attributes for the application and its component dependency group" on page 361. - components.
+See "Modifying the attributes for the application and its component dependency group" on page 360. - their corresponding values for the application components.
 The attributes and their values must be specified for both, the protected and the recovery site.
-See "Modifying the attributes for the application and its component dependency group" on page 361.
+See "Modifying the attributes for the application and its component dependency group" on page 360.
 This is an alternative task.
-You must perform this task only if you have not executed the EncryptvCenterPassword.ps1 script but plan to encrypt the secondary site vCenter - components.
+You must perform this task only if you have not executed the EncryptvCenterPassword.ps1 script but plan to encrypt the secondary site vCenter - their corresponding values for the application components.
 The attributes and their values must be specified for both, the protected and the recovery site.
-See "Modifying the attributes for the application and its component dependency group" on page 361.
+See "Modifying the attributes for the application and its component dependency group" on page 360.
 This is an alternative task.
 You must perform this task only if you have not executed the EncryptvCenterPassword.ps1 script but plan to encrypt the secondary site vCenter Server password.
 You can configure the "VMware vCenter Site Recovery Manager Server" service only if the SRM Server and the vCenter Server are present in the